In 10 weeks I grew my dog’s Instagram to over 10,000 followers. Here’s how I did it.

 We inserted these in our posts so that we could get discovered on the Top Posts page for #sanfranciscodogs for example.

 We ran some experiments to see how this was working, and the results were staggering.
-Allie’s pictures averaged over 100 new likes/photo with our new hashtag strategy.
+Allie’s pictures averaged over 100 new likes/photo with our new strategy for dog Instagram hashtags.

 Gaming Instagram’s Top Posts turned out to be easier than expected.